 Connect the microphone to the transmitter.
-The transmitter will then embed the mic’s audio signal into a radio signal and transmit it wireless to the receiver.
+The transmitter will embed the mic’s audio signal into a radio signal and transmit it wireless to the receiver.

 The receiver then decodes the radio signal, extracting the mic’s audio signal from it.
-Once decoded, the audio signal is then outputted from the wireless receiver (typically at mic level).
+Once decoded, the audio signal is outputted from the wireless receiver (typically at mic level).
 The receiver’s output signal should then be connected to a mic preamp, just as a wired mic would be.

 Modern wireless microphones often connect to their transmitters via the following connectors (I’ve added examples to show each connection type):